manifold-systems/manifold/docs/articles/class_objects_arent_oop.md

 for an approximation of this feature.

 ## That's about it
-In my view neither of these are critical, there are certainly workarounds for all of them.
+In my view none of these are critical, there are certainly workarounds for all of them.
 It's just a bit peculiar to me that Class objects are not object-oriented.
 Maybe it was difficult for the Sun/Oracle guys to wedge this in with generics?
 Or maybe this would involve a new bytecode instruction "InvokeStaticVirtual" that isn't worth the trouble?
 Or maybe it's just a bad idea.
 In any case I do find myself bumping into this every so often and wonder, why?